The overall architecture of all M-Switch products and the primary processes that comprise M-Switch are described below.

 - AgentX to enable SNMP monitoring.

 QMGR is a multi-threaded event driven process that holds an internal representation of the status of all queued messages, channels and connections.
 By handling all of this with a single process that does not need to look at the queues on disk, very sophisticated scheduling, control and status reporting is available.
 QMGR is designed to efficiently manage very large message queues (hundreds of thousands of messages).
-All information held by QMGR and control options are available through the MConsole tool.
+More detailed information can be found on the M-Switch Queue Manager page.

 SMTP & LMTP

-Isode provides full support for Simple Mail Transfer Protocol (SMTP) as specified in RFC 5321, conforming to the Internet host requirements for messaging (RFC 1123) including message submission (RFC 6409).
+Isode provides full support for Simple Mail Transfer Protocol (SMTP) as specified in RFC 5321 within relevant M-Switch products, conforming to the Internet host requirements for messaging (RFC 1123) including message submission (RFC 6409).
 SMTP support includes a number of auxiliary Internet Standard related to general capabilities and Lemonade support.
-A full list is given on the M-Switch conformance page.
+A full list is given on the M-Switch SMTP conformance page.

 Message Transfer by SMTP out of M-Switch is provided by the SMTP channel and Message Delivery by LMTP is provided by the LMTP channel.
 M-Switch may run many instances of each of these channels.